 Overall, we had a brilliant experience.
 The food, drinks and service were excellent.
 What I loved about the cuisine was the combination of sweet and savoury, fresh ingredients to make dishes which really popped.
 When I dine out, I often end up preferring one dish as a favourite, but I really enjoyed so many of the various plates.
 Watching and talking to the chefs in action while dining was an added benefit.
 While the food is high quality, the venue has a relaxed, neighbourhood vibe.
 With its prime location in the West End, it would be a great place for a catch-up with friends or pre-theatre dining.

 - Beso, Shaftesbury Avenue, Covent Garden, WC2H 8JL.
 Nearest stations: Tottenham Court Road or Leicester Square.
 For more information, visit the Beso London website.

 For more bar and restaurant reviews, click here.

-Posted on 14 August 2018, in Bars, Grub, London and tagged Beso London, covent garden, foodie, london, Moorish.
+Posted on 14 Aug 2018, in Bars, Grub, London and tagged covent garden, foodie, London.
 Bookmark the permalink.
 Comments Off on Beso London review: Delicious Moorish cuisine in a relaxed West End setting.